pingcap/docs-cn/system-tables/system-table-sql-diagnosis.md

 Because the TiDB cluster has many monitoring metrics, TiDB provides the following monitoring summary tables in v4.0:

 + The monitoring summary table [`information_schema.metrics_summary`](/system-tables/system-table-metrics-summary.md) summarizes all monitoring data to for you to check each monitoring metric with higher efficiency.
-+ The monitoring summary table [`information_schema.metrics_summary_by_label`](/system-tables/system-table-metrics-summary.md)) also summarizes all monitoring data, but this table performs differentiated statistics according to different labels.
++ [`information_schema.metrics_summary_by_label`](/system-tables/system-table-metrics-summary.md)) also summarizes all monitoring data.
+Particularly, this table aggregates statistics using different labels of each monitoring metric.

 ## Automatic diagnosis

-On the above cluster information tables and cluster monitoring tables, you need to manually execute SQL statements of a certain mode to troubleshoot the cluster.
-To improve user experience, TiDB provides diagnosis-related system tables based on the existing basic information tables, so that the diagnosis is automatically executed.
+On the above cluster information tables and cluster monitoring tables, you need to manually execute SQL statements to troubleshoot the cluster.
+TiDB v4.0 supports the automatic diagnosis.
+You can use diagnosis-related system tables based on the existing basic information tables, so that the diagnosis is automatically executed.
 The following are the system tables related to the automatic diagnosis:

 + The diagnosis result table [`information_schema.inspection_result`](/system-tables/system-table-inspection-result.md) displays the diagnosis result of the system.
 The diagnosis is passively triggered.
 Executing `select * from inspection_result` triggers all diagnostic rules to diagnose the system, and the faults or risks in the system are displayed in the results.
 + The diagnosis summary table [`information_schema.inspection_summary`](/system-tables/system-table-inspection-summary.md) summarizes the monitoring information of a specific link or module.
 You can troubleshoot and locate problems based on the context of the entire module or link.